-Goal 1: Ensure various and diverse land uses, including agriculture, residential, commercial, and light industrial, are encouraged, supported, and regulated, in appropriate locations, and in a responsible manner that preserves the Town's rural character and balances the rights of property owners with the Town's collective well-being.
+Goal 1: Ensure various and diverse land uses, including agriculture, residential, and agribusinesses, are encouraged, supported, and regulated, in appropriate locations, and in a responsible manner that preserves the Town's rural character and balances the rights of property owners with the Town's collective well-being.

 - 1. Coordinate adjacent land uses so that they are compatible with regard to noise, odor and appearance. - 2.
 Future land use developments should be located in areas that already contain like uses to maintain compatibility. - 3.
-Future residential, industrial and commercial land uses should be located on non-prime agricultural land. - 4.
-Preserve the Town's Agricultural Preservation Areas for continued agricultural uses and direct responsible residential, commercial, and light industrial development to appropriate Development Areas. - 5.
-Continue to foster a productive working relationship with the County and City of Janesville to work towards implementation of various plans, policies and programs that impact land use in the Town. - 6.
-Study the possibility in obtaining land for a town park only if the parcel is not prime agriculture land and is reasonably priced.
+Future residential, agri-businesses land uses should be located on non-prime agricultural land. - 4.
+Preserve the Town's Agricultural Preservation Areas for continued agricultural uses and direct responsible residential, and agri-businesses development to appropriate Development Areas. - 5.
+Continue to foster a productive working relationship with the County and adjoining Towns to work towards implementation of various plans, policies and programs that impact land use in the Town. - 6.
+Closely monitor the development in the Johnstown Moraine area of the Town.